How to Manage Unauthorised Absence?

 • Reluctance to attend work due to bullying, harassment or a disciplinary issue

-• An emergency situation occurs and the employee doesn’t have the time or capacity to follow the correct reporting procedure
+• An emergency occurs and the employee doesn’t have the time or capacity to follow the correct reporting procedure

 What should I do if an employee is AWOL?